LaunchPlatform/beancount-black/README.md

 Try it out online [here](https://app.beanhub.io/tools/beancount-formatter)

+> [!WARNING]
+> Bean-black command-line is deprecated and will remain as is, with no feature updates.
+> It's subject to removal in future versions.
+> In the future, the `beancount-black` package will focus on serving as a Beancount formatter library.
+> Please use [beanhub-cli](https://github.com/LaunchPlatform/beanhub-cli) instead if you need a formatter command-line tool.
+> Newer features like file traversal, account, or commodity renaming are only be available with `beanhub-cli`.

 ## Features

 - **MIT licensed** - based on [beancount-parser](https://github.com/LaunchPlatform/beancount-parser), a [Lark](https://github.com/lark-parser/lark) based LALR(1) Beancount syntax parser